-The eighteenth annual Vegfest will be held on March 30 & 31, 2019.
+The eighteenth annual Vegfest was held on March 30 & 31, 2019.
 Vegfest is an amazing event where many people discovered how great vegetarian food can taste, and how much it can help.

 Tag Archives: food festival